Lab 4: Preemptive Multitasking¶

 ||Code skeleton of the scheduler that you are about to implement|

-This lab is divided into three parts, A, B, and C. We have allocated one week in the schedule for each part.
+This lab is divided into three parts, A, B, and C.

 As before, you will need to do all of the regular exercises described in